MitvaGami/Diabetes_prediction_model/README.md

 ## Usage
 Ensure you have the dataset (diabetes prediction model.csv) in the same directory as the script.

-Run the Python script to train and evaluate the model: python diabetesprediction.py
+Run the Python script to train and evaluate the model:<br>
+   python diabetesprediction.py<br>
    The script will output the accuracy of the model on both the training and test datasets.
 It will also allow you to input custom data to make predictions.

 ## Model Evaluation